Skip to content

 Then under mild additional conditions, the process has a continuous modification.

-This criterion is particularly valuable for Brownian Motion B(t)B(t).
+This criterion is particularly valuable for Brownian motion B(t)B(t).
 We have:

 E[B(t)B(s)4]=3ts2\begin{equation*}\mathbb{E}[|B(t) - B(s)|^4] = 3|t-s|^2\end{equation*}